YueqiYan307/2025Spring_projects/README.md

 ## Future Enhancements
 - Real‑time integration of online flight data and ticket pricing
-- Support additional optimization criteria, such as minimum carbon emissions and lowest total distance
 - Integrate a graphical user interface or web application to enhance user experience
 - Consider factors such as the user’s journey to the departure airport (e.g., driving time and fuel cost) when recommending optimal routes
+- Add timezone conversion support—translate users’ local departure times into a unified UTC baseline for accurate scheduling